 – expert organizations or stakeholders, as appropriate.

-* The Director shall, through the appropriate BDT staff (e.g. regional directors, focal points), provide information to rapporteurs on all relevant ITU projects in the regions.
+* The Director shall, through the appropriate BDT staff (e.g. directors of regional offices, focal points), provide information to rapporteurs on all relevant ITU projects in the regions.
 This information should be provided to the meetings of the rapporteurs when work of the programmes and regional offices is in the planning stages and when it is completed.

 * Identify which programmes, regional initiatives and strategic objectives are related to the work of the Question and list specific expectations for collaboration with the programmes and regional offices.